Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X

 Offers for the Air France KLM World Elite Mastercard® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-Flying Blue — the award program shared between Air France, KLM, Aircalin, Transavia, and TAROM — is offering members the ability to “multiply your miles.”
+Flying Blue — the award program shared between Air France, KLM, Aircalin, Transavia, and TAROM — offers members the ability to “multiply your miles.”
 This offer lets members multiply their recent earnings by up to 12x.
-However, there are numerous restrictions to navigate on what miles you can multiply, limits, and who is eligible.
+However, there are numerous restrictions to navigate on what miles you can multiply and who is eligible.

-Not everyone will be able to participate, but Flying Blue fans should check their eligibility and see what offers are available.
+Not everyone can participate, but Flying Blue fans should check their eligibility and see what offers are available.
 You may be able to stock up on Flying Blue miles at a cheap rate.
 Here are the details of this current offer to multiply your Flying Blue miles.

-I received an email from Flying Blue announcing the “Multiply Your Miles” offer.
-However, you can access this offer even if you didn't receive the email.
+I received an email from Flying Blue telling me about the “Multiply Your Miles” offer.
+However, you can access this offer even if you didn't receive an email.
 First, log into your Flying Blue account, then click on the section titled “Accelerate Miles.”

 Flying Blue account section to multiply miles

 My offer states that I can multiply my recently-earned miles from last month by 2X, 4X, 6X, or 12X.
-However, it applies only to miles earned in the previous calendar month, meaning October 2023.
+However, it applies only to miles earned in the previous calendar month.

 Key terms